Wideband Vertical Omni

 With four folded dipoles you can make a Lindenblad array.
 It will receive horizontal, vertical, and right-circular signals with remarkably uniform azimuth response.
 The dipoles are tilted 31° and connected in phase.

-With the center of both antennas 20 feet above average-quality ground, the circularly polarized antenna has about 5 dB gain over the wideband vertical for right-circular signals near the horizon.
+With the center of both antennas 20 feet above ground with permittivity = 13 and conductivity = 5 mS/m (average quality at 1 MHz but something else at 98 MHz), the circularly polarized antenna has about 5 dB gain over the wideband vertical for right-circular signals near the horizon.
 The figure drops to 3 dB at 108 MHz.

 Modeling Results

 Calculated performance is for 28 analysis segments per conductor halfwave.
 Values are over 360° azimuth.
 Gain includes mismatch and conductor losses.
 Axial ratio is the ratio of maximum to minimum linearly polarized power.
 H/V is the ratio of horizontal to vertical power. ΔG is peak-to-peak gain variation.
-Results are for the right-circular field at 1° elevation angle with the center of the antenna 20 feet above average-quality ground.
+Results are for the right-circular field at 1° elevation angle with the center of the antenna 20 feet above ground with permittivity = 13 and conductivity = 5 mS/m.

 Frequency Impedance SWR Mismatch Conductor Avg Omni Avg Axial Avg H/V ΔG